cybera/jsp-zeek/README.md

 # Syslog Shipper (Optional) (Docker)
 We use rsyslog to ship our logs.
 We base the configuration on [this](https://blog.zeek.org/2015/09/analyzing-bro-logs-with-sagan.html) Zeek blog post.

-The run script will automatically map the Zeek log directories to ship them to the syslog collector.
+The run script will automatically map the Zeek log directories (Docker volumes) to ship them to the syslog collector.

 **Note** It's recommended to use the Zeek JSON log format with this feature